Tiffany-Bergett/Data_projects_TripleTen/E-commerce Company/README.md

         - `'user_id'`: unique customer IDs
         - `'event_type'`: the type of activity by the user
         - `'category_code'`: category of the product being viewed or purchased
-        - `'brand'`: company that makes the product
+        - `'brand'`: the company that makes the product
         - `'price'`: price of the product, in USD
         - `'event_date'`: date of the user activity, in YYYY-MM-DD format
     - `'Table of Contents'`: Preformated yet empty table of contents sheet